AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 ## Create visualizations

+The following visualizations can be used to gain insights from your stitched dataset.

+### Dataset overlap

+This visualization helps you understand how well CCA stitches data together.

+1. Create two filters.
+The variable used in these two filters is the same variable mentioned above that reflects the source of data of each event.
+See [Create a filter](/help/components/filters/create-filters.md) for more information.
+   * Person container where `data_source` equals `"Web"`
+   * Person container where `data_source` equals `"Call center"`
+2. In Analysis Workspace, drag a [Venn](/help/analysis-workspace/visualizations/venn.md) visualization onto the workspace canvas.
+3. Drag the two newly created filters to the **[!UICONTROL Add Filter]** area, and the People metric to the **[!UICONTROL Add Metric]** area.

+The resulting Venn visualization shows the number of people in your dataset that contain both web and call center data.
+The larger the overlap, the more people that were successfully stitched.
+The areas that don't overlap represent people that reside exclusively in one dataset or the other.

+### Attribute call center events to web pages

+This freeform table lets you see the top pages that contribute to call center events.

+1. Go to **[!UICONTROL Data Views]** and click an existing data view to edit it.
+2. Click **[!UICONTROL Continue]** to navigate to component settings.
+3.

+4. Drag the `page` dimension onto a Freeform Table visualization.
+5.

-1. import web data
+6. import web data
-2. import call center data
+7. import call center data
-3. see how many visits are in both datasets (how do you determine when they're in both datasets?)
+8. see how many visits are in both datasets (how do you determine when they're in both datasets?)
-4. attribute pages to calls when they happen in the same visit
+9. attribute pages to calls when they happen in the same visit
-5. use target (AB testing) to test new versions of these pages so they reduce calls (using an eVar to determine A/B?)
+10. use target (AB testing) to test new versions of these pages so they reduce calls (using an eVar to determine A/B?)
-6. filter by specific call reason using workspace dropdowns
+11. filter by specific call reason using workspace dropdowns
-7. visualize flow of pages > call reason
+12. visualize flow of pages > call reason

 talk with trevor about including an out-of-the-box dimension that includes the data set the hit originated from